INNOVATIVE + NON-INVASIVE

-Hosted by The Winnipeg Foundation, the Polar Bear Fund (PBF) will support small, meaningful projects that honour polar bears on an annual basis.
+Hosted by The Winnipeg Foundation, the Polar Bear Fund (PBF) supports small, meaningful projects that honour polar bears.
 Rather than channeling funds to larger organizations, the PBF is designed to enhance smaller, more innovative ideas and fund them quickly.
-The fund’s advisors will assess the potential and need of proposed initiatives with a focus on community-driven polar bear projects.
+The fund’s advisors will assess the potential and need of proposed initiatives with a focus on engaging, community-driven projects.

-Northern Manitoba is home to the Western Hudson Bay population of polar bears and the region of Churchill is home to the largest polar bear migration in the world.
+Northern Manitoba is home to the Western Hudson Bay population of polar bears.
+The region of Churchill is home to the largest polar bear migration in the world.
 The PBF, aptly located in Manitoba, believes it is our responsibility to advocate as leaders in thoughtful polar bear understanding, management, research, and ultimate conservation of the species.

 Polar bears are the largest land predator in the world.
 Found in Canada, Russia, the USA, Greenland and Norway; Canada is the home to more than 60% of the estimated population of Ursus Maritimus.

 Polar bears spend the majority of their lives on sea ice.
 They are considered a Marine Mammal.